-Sunil Wadhwani and Ashok Trivedi, co-founders of the Company, beneficially own approximate 60% of Mastech Digital's outstanding common stock.
+Sunil Wadhwani and Ashok Trivedi, co-founders of the Company, beneficially own approximately 59% of Mastech Digital's outstanding common stock as of December 31, 2022.
 Accordingly, Messrs.
 Wadhwani and Trivedi together have sufficient voting power to elect all the members of the Board of Directors and to effect transactions without the approval of our other shareholders, except for those limited transactions that require a supermajority vote under our bylaws or articles of incorporation.
 The interests of Messrs.
 Wadhwani and Trivedi may from time to time diverge from our interests.
 Mastech Digital's Audit Committee consists of independent directors and addresses certain potential conflicts of interest and related party transactions that may arise between us and our directors, officers or our other affiliates.
 However, there can be no assurance that any conflicts of interest will be resolved in our favor.